A7mad-Alone/Game-Nexus/README.md

 *   **Overview:** First public release of the Game Nexus, featuring multiple integrated mini-games and a modular C++ architecture.
 *   **Features:** Includes Worm Game, Word Scramble, Number Memory, Coin Flip, Rock Paper Scissors, and Guess The Number.
 *   **Improvements:** Refactored codebase for modularity, unified build system using CMake, asset path handling for portability, and comprehensive code documentation.
+*   **Notes:** The initial project was created back in December 2024, a year ago.
+I've only recently had the time to organize and refactor it with AI assistance.

 ---